rust-lang/rfcs/text/0000-placement-by-return.md

   While this is feasible with Box or Rc (which could, for instance, always allocate extraneous bytes before their stored data to accomodate the discriminant), it's harder for methods such as `Vec::push_with`, which require working on contiguous memory.

-There are several potential solutions to the second problem, though they all require language-wide changes, which are beyond the scope of this RFC.
+There are several potential solutions to the second problem:

 ### Split the discriminant from the payload

 We could decide that enums (or at least a specific subset of enums, including Result, Option, and other specialized types) should be stored differently.

 Instead of storying the discriminant next to the payload, it would always be stored separately, eg in a register.
-References to these enums would be fat pointers, with the first word pointing to the payload, and the second word storying the discriminant.
+References to these enums would be fat pointers, with the first word pointing to the payload, and the second word storing the discriminant.

-Functions returning results could then store their payload in the return slot, while returning the discriminant directly a register.

-We could even pass multiple return slots; for instance, if a function returns a Result, we could pass one return slot for the ok variant and another for the err variant.
+Functions returning `Result` could then store their payload in the return slot, while returning the discriminant directly through a register; they could even take two return slots: one for the `Ok` variant and another for the `Err` variant.

-Of course, this semantic change would be far-reaching, and break backwards compatibility.
+Of course, a naive implementation of this change would be far-reaching, and break backwards compatibility.
 Among other things, it would severely impact how Results and Options and similar types are stored in containers.

-This feature would probably require an edition change to be even considered (though edition changes don't apply to the standard library).
+One possible mitigation might be treat enums as normal, contiguous chunks of data when storing them and passing them to function; and to treat them as fat pointers when returning them from functions.
+However, the semantics in that case are non-trivial; among other things, they might clash with future attempts to add NRVO.

 ### Always store the discriminant as a suffix